-A standardized independent evaluation completed by a Tailored Plan (TP) or Prepaid Inpatient Health Plan (PIHP) to demonstrate beneficiary eligibility for 1915(i) benefit based on needs-based criteria; AND
+A standardized independent evaluation completed by a Tailored Plan (TP) or Prepaid Inpatient Health Plan (PIHP) to demonstrate beneficiary eligibility for 1915(i0 benefit based on needs-based criteria; AND

-An independent assessment completed by a care management agency that indicates the beneficiary would benefit from employment supports;
+An Adult Needs and Strengths Assessment (ANSA) or Child Assessment of Needs and Strengths (CANS) completed by a care management agency that indicates the beneficiary would benefit from employment supports;

-The assessment must be completed prior to the provision of this service.
-Relevant diagnostic information must be obtained from the TP Care Manager and independent care management entity and documented in the beneficiary's Care Plan.
+The ANSA or CANS must be completed prior to the provision of this service.
+Relevant diagnostic information must be obtained from the TP Care Manager and independent care management entity and documented in the beneficiary's Employment Plan.